SeleniumHQ/selenium-ide/docs/api/plugins/introduction.md

 ### Errors

-When sending a request Selenium IDE will either not respond (if the window is closed), in which case the Promise will reject.
+If the window is closed when a request is sent, Selenium IDE will not respond and the Promise will reject.

-Or if Selenium IDE is open it can either succeed which will resolve the Promise, or pass a "userland" error back to you, since errors can't be serialized.
+Alternatively, if Selenium IDE is open it can either succeed which will resolve the Promise, or pass a "userland" error back to you, since errors can't be serialized.

-#### Connection Error
+#### Connection error

-Connection error will happen when the IDE window is closed, therefore the promise will reject.
+A Connection error will occur when the IDE window is closed, therefore the promise will reject.

 ```js
 browser.runtime.sendMessage(SIDE_ID, payload).catch((error) => {